Finchcocks: Ownership

+Architecture

-The house was built in 1725 and named after the family who lived on the site in the 13th century.
-It is noted for its brickwork and has a dramatic front elevation attributed to Thomas Archer.
+The property is noted for its brickwork and has a dramatic front elevation attributed to Thomas Archer.
 It is located in 25 acre of grounds.
-There is parkland to the front and a garden to the rear with wide lawns, mature shrub borders, an orchard for wild flowers, and a walled garden.
+There is parkland to the front and a garden to the rear with wide formal lawns, mature shrub borders, an orchard for wild flowers, and a grade II listed walled garden and summerhouse.
+To the East and West of the property lies a grade II listed Ha Ha.
 There are extensive views over the Kentish landscape of park, farmland, and hop-gardens.

+The house has an elongated rectangular main block with curved and projecting flanking wings in the English Baroque style.
+The imposing front façade displays a painted moulded cornice supported on Tuscan corner pillars and a pediment containing the Bathurst coat of arms.
+The rear (west) elevation is of simpler composition with a plinth and plat band around pillars which mirror the front elevation.
+Within the house, the vaulted cellar was said to have been so extravagantly built as to have delayed the erection of the wings.
+The main building has 4 storeys above the cellar, with a central hall running the full depth of the house.

+Notable architectural similarities exist with nearby Matfield House, as well as other buildings where Archer is known to be the architect including Chettle House and Marlow Place.

+Events and broadcasts

-The house, with impressive facades both back and front, is deceptive – the interior is a series of interconnecting rooms without corridors and only 13 metres deep.
-Those rooms, with their high ceilings and oak panelling, provided an ideal setting for music performed on period instruments; the house and instruments were used regularly for recordings by leading exponents of early music such as Trevor Pinnock, Simon Preston and Nigel North.
-In addition to that, there is a jazz club which was founded by Alastair Laurence of the Broadwood Piano company and was developed by Roan Kearsey-Lawson into a premier jazz venue where international artists have appeared including Frank Holder and Duncan Lamont.
-The club has also been featured on BBC One television.
+The rooms within, with their high ceilings and oak panelling, provided an ideal setting for music performed on period instruments; the house and instruments were used regularly for recordings by leading exponents of early music such as Trevor Pinnock, Simon Preston and Nigel North.

+Broadcasts and events at the property have featured on BBC Radio 3, BBC music magazine, the pianist magazine and Classic FM.
+It was also the location for the filming of the Amazing Mr Blunden directed by Mark Gatiss for Sky Movies.